ExCALIBUR-SysGenX/excalibur-sysgenx.github.io/workshop.md

 ## Topics and Abstracts

+### Urban Fasel: Robust Model Discovery with SINDy and Ensemble Learning

+The sparse identification of nonlinear dynamics (SINDy) algorithm can identify dynamical system models purely from data.
+In this talk, I will present recent work on extending the SINDy algorithm using ensemble learning to identify interpretable and generalizable models in the low-data and high-noise limit.
+We apply the ensemble-SINDy (E-SINDy) algorithm to a range of challenging synthetic and real-world data sets and demonstrate substantial improvements to the accuracy and robustness of model discovery from noisy and limited data.
+E-SINDy is computationally efficient, with similar scaling as standard SINDy.
+We show that E-SINDy can perform efficient uncertainty estimation and probabilistic forecasts, compared to expensive Bayesian uncertainty quantification methods via MCMC.
+Finally, we show that ensemble statistics from E-SINDy can be used for active learning and improved model predictive control.

 ### Dirk Hartmann: Executable Digital Twins – Harnessing model order reduction to integrate the digital and real world

 As the complexity of our world continues to surge, digital twins, seamlessly interfacing the physical and digital spheres, are emerging as crucial decision-making tools for complex systems.
 This presentation explores the transformative concept of the 'executable digital twin', a self-contained and executable model encapsulating specific behaviors within a defined context.